 Okta allow listed IP addresses may need to be added to your inbound firewall rules for Okta to communicate successfully with any installed agents that are located on your internal network.

-The following information helps you to configure and implement allow listing for your orgs.
+Review the information in this section to learn how to configure and implement allow listing for your org.

 For most firewall or proxy systems, Okta recommends specifying an allow list of DNS addresses for Okta services so that outbound connections can be made.
 For a list of current IP ranges for the content delivery network (CDN), refer to Amazon Web Services.